 The non-profit Tillicum Foundation provides independent, non-commercial, community radio programs and services for the greater Lower Columbia Pacific Region.

 The Tillicum Foundation owns and operates KMUN 91.9fm (Astoria), KTCB 89.5fm (Tillamook) and KCPB 90.9fm (Warrenton), known collectively as Coast Community Radio.
 We are the only non-commercial, local public radio stations serving the coastal areas of southwest Washington and northwest Oregon.
-The Foundation’s seven-member Board of Directors is non-paid and elected for two-year terms at the annual November membership meeting.
+The Foundation’s nine-member Board of Directors is non-paid and elected for two-year terms at the annual November membership meeting.

 The Tillicum Foundation is committed to using radio as an active resource for community development and public access.
 We seek to involve and establish cooperative efforts among community groups including seniors, women, young people, and ethnic and cultural minorities.

 A few years later, KMUN was given its very own home by its fairy godmother, Helen Patti.
 After much hard work and construction, the former Trullinger House (which had a history of a bordello, an apartment house and a dental office) was turned into broadcasting studios and offices.
 KMUN began operating from the newly named Tillicum House (Tillicum means “community” in Chinook), just above the edge of downtown Astoria, in 1987.
 It is a lovely Queen Anne Victorian with views of Astoria and the river from the air room and lobby.

 KMUN broadcasts 7,500 watts of power at 91.9 MHz from its main transmitter on Megler Mountain (atop the Washington hills across from Astoria and above Dismal Nitch), 10 watts at 89.5 MHz from translators located in Cannon Beach and 104.3 MHz in Wheeler, and 10 watts at 91.3 MHz from a translator serving South Astoria.